bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Possible Drizzle
+- Overcast
 - 93% humidity
-- 5 mph wind
+- 4 mph wind
 - 90% cloud cover
 - 30 AQI 🟩
 - 0.21 inches of rain in the past 24 hours